 Crystallization is a vital skill for any debater because a debate round can be extraordinarily complex.
 Judges may be asked to consider as many as 20 or 30 distinct arguments, each with several responses or challenges attached, and all in some form of conflict with one another.
-Without a serious effort by debaters at the end of the round to clarify these issues, a judge will be left to sort through the round on him without a decision based on his own thoughts or feel as rather than on the arguments presented.
+Without a serious effort by debaters at the end of the round to clarify these issues, a judge will be left to sort through the round on his own.
+This can often lead to him making a decision based on his own thoughts or feelings rather than on the arguments presented.
 Crystallization is also important because it enables debaters to showcase a distinct set of skills.
 While constructives demonstrate the ability to research and rebuttals to process and challenge information, crystallization displays the ability to compare, contrast, and prioritize information and argumentation.
 Constructives and even rebuttals can be planned before the round begins: arguments may be pre-written by debaters or their coaches.
 Crystallization, however, must be specific to the round: debaters must think for themselves and craft unique arguments based on how the round has played out.